forsyde/forsyde-shell/README.md

 #### Environment variables:

 In order to know what environment variables are available and their values, one can check the generated shell source scripts:
  * `shell/forsyde-shell.sh` : main runner.
-Invokes a new shell that includes tre proper environment variables and built-in commands, as chosen during setup.
+Invokes a new shell that includes the proper environment variables and built-in commands, as chosen during setup.
  * `shell/shell.conf` : contains paths and other environment variables.

 ### Dependencies